Causal inference for calibrated scaling interventions on time-to-event processes: Intervention framework and target parameters

-for a rescaling parameter \(\alpha > 0\); equivalently, when densities exist, $\lambda^{z,\alpha}=\alpha\lambda^z$.
-The intervention rescales the observed intensity/hazard for $z$ jumps while leaving the structural forms of other intensities unchanged.
-The idea is that this intervention alters the rate at which events occur, without specifying exact timings or fixed decision rules.
+while leaving the structural forms of other intensities unchanged.
+The intervention alters the instantaneous rate at which events occur without fixing event times or prescribing deterministic decision rules; crucially, it preserves the dependence of \(\Lambda^z\) on individual history, so heterogeneity in patient-level risk remains intact under the intervention.
 The intervention parameter \(\alpha > 0 \) controls the strength of the hypothetical intervention, and can generally be interpreted directly as a (conditional) hazard ratio.
-It includes the following special cases: \begin{itemize} \item[] \(\alpha = 1\): No intervention (observed practice, or observed disease development). \item[] \(\alpha = 0\): Complete prevention of the event (equivalent to a "censoring" intervention). \end{itemize} Intermediate values (e.g., \(\alpha = 0.5\)) represent proportional reductions in the event rate, while values greater than one (e.g., \(\alpha = 1.5\)) correspond to increasing it.
-While not considered here, we also note that the intervention could be extended to allow \(\alpha\) to vary over time or depend on covariate history.
+It includes the following special cases, with \(\alpha = 1\) representing no intervention (observed practice, or observed disease development), and \(\alpha = 0\) representing complete prevention of the event (equivalent to a ``censoring'' intervention).
+Intermediate values (e.g., \(\alpha = 0.5\)) represent proportional reductions in the event rate, while values greater than one (e.g., \(\alpha = 1.5\)) correspond to increasing it.

-\begin{remark}[Data-adaptive version.]
-We could also define a data-adaptive version \(\Lambda^{z,\alpha}= \alpha \hat{\Lambda}^{z}_n\), so that the modified intensity depends on the observed data through and estimator \(\hat{\Lambda}^{z}_n\), and in turn gives rise to a data-adaptive parameter.
-Both types of interventions (\( \alpha {\Lambda}^{z}\) and \( \alpha \hat{\Lambda}^{z}_n\)) might be relevant; they allow us to define different inferential targets and may be used to address different scientific questions. \end{remark}